 If you have immediate concerns or are in an emergency please contact Security on 0114 222 4444.
-If you live in Allen Court or Sheffield 3 please call 999 and then inform your local Customer Service desk.
+If you live in Allen Court or St Vincent's please call 999 and then inform your local Customer Service desk.

 The Residence Life team are here to help you have the best student residential experience possible.
-We have a team of Residence Mentors who work every evening during term time, approach them with any concern or queries, they will either help or point you in the right direction.
-The Residence Mentors will be a friendly face throughout your time in the residences.
+We have a team of Residence Life Mentors who work every evening during term time.
+Approach them with any concern or query, they will either help or point you in the right direction.

-The Residence Mentors are experienced students living in the residences here to support you during your time in University accommodation.
+The Residence Life Mentors are experienced students living in the residences here to support you during your time in University accommodation.
 They can help with emotional issues, academic worries, disagreements among flatmates, or if you just need someone to talk to and don’t know where to turn.
 If they can’t help or don’t know the answer, they’ll signpost you to someone who can.
-Residence Mentors visit you regularly throughout the year, if ever you would like to talk any member of the Residence Mentor team, rather than your assigned Residence Mentor, they are available every evening during term at drop-in.

 Phone: 0114 222 4085, after 12midnight (Security will pass concerns on to Residence Life)